THE ROOT OF IT ALL

 At its roots, NATURE for GOOD is all about returning to our roots and connections.
 Connecting humans of all ages and diversities to the natural world, both directly and indirectly.
 Rediscovering our ability to innately know the good in us, through the good in nature.

 As a child, I jumped on any opportunity that revealed itself to wade in a creek, explore the woods or run through a prairie meadow.
-I rose early to watch the sunrise and to listen to the morning birdsong.
+I rose early to watch the sunrise and listen to morning birdsong.
 Collecting rocks was a favorite pastime.
-And when all else failed, I visited majestic mountains and tropical islands courtesy of our World Book encyclopedias and subscription to National Geographic magazine.
+And when all else failed, I visited majestic mountains and tropical islands courtesy of our World Book encyclopedias and National Geographic magazines.
 Yes, I am of that era.
-Summers spent as a counselor during my teen years at a 1000+ acre equine camp nestled in the wooded foothills of the Ozark Mountains, complete with clear waterfalls, and swimming holes sealed the deal with not only my belief in the incredible healing power of nature but with horses and wildlife as well.
+Summers spent as a counselor during my teen years at a 1000+ acre equine camp nestled in the wooded foothills of the Ozark Mountains, complete with clear waterfalls and swimming holes sealed the deal with not only my belief in the incredible healing power of nature, but with horses and wildlife as well.
 As an adult, I've mothered and graduated from parenting three children, while simultaneously zig-zagging careers through healthcare services administration, landscape architecture and environmental non-profit management - in that order.